isomerpages/jointpoly-polyforum/_resources/Activity: Souvenir Crafting.md

 * [https://www.the-bella-vita.com/clever-recycled-projects/](https://www.the-bella-vita.com/clever-recycled-projects/)
 * [https://cleanriver.com/recycling-projects-kids-schools/](https://cleanriver.com/recycling-projects-kids-schools/)

-Nonetheless, you are strongly encouraged to explore the Internet and YouTube for more inspiration and DIY tutorials on creating these delightful souvenirs.
+You are strongly encouraged to explore the Internet and YouTube for more inspiration and DIY tutorials on creating these delightful souvenirs.
 Get inspired and discover new crafting techniques to make your creations even more unique and sustainable.

 Happy crafting!